grpc/grpc.io/content/en/docs/guides/cancellation.md

 languages, on the accompanying context object.
 While gRPC clients do not provide additional details to the server about the reason for the cancellation, the cancel API call takes a string describing the reason, which will result in a client-side exception and/or log containing the provided reason.
-When the server receives this frame, the application-provided server handler may be busy processing the request.
+When a server is notified of the cancellation of an RPC, the application-provided server handler may be busy processing the request.
 The gRPC library in general does not have a mechanism to interrupt the application-provided server handler, so the server handler must coordinate with the gRPC library to ensure that local processing of the request ceases.
-Some languages also will also support cancellation of outgoing any outgoing RPCs, while in others, the author of the server handler is responsible for this.

-If an RPC is long-lived, its server handler must periodically check if the RPC it is servicing has been cancelled and if it has, cease processing.
+Therefore, if an RPC is long-lived, its server handler must periodically check if the RPC it is servicing has been cancelled and if it has, cease processing.
+Some languages also will also support automatic cancellation of anyoutgoing RPCs, while in others, the author of the server handler is responsible for this.

 ```mermaid
 flowchart LR